jstaf/onedriver/README.md

   interface beyond your normal file browser.
 * Files are opened and downloaded on-demand, with aggressive caching of file contents and metadata locally. onedriver does not waste disk space on files that are supposed to be stored in the cloud.
-(An internet connection is still required, however.)
+* Can be used offline.
+Files you've opened previously will be available even if your computer has no access to the internet.
 * Stateless.
 Unlike a few other OneDrive clients, there's nothing to break locally.
 You never have to worry about somehow messing up your local copy and having to figure out how to fix things before you can access your files again.